 Ingredients and suggested substitutions for Pan di Spagna

-For this dish, just three ingredients are required.
+For this Italian dessert, just three ingredients are required.
 Salt and flavoring are optional.

 - Eggs: The eggs’ temperature should be at room temperature rather than cold from the refrigerator.
 Take them out 40–50 minutes before beginning the preparation, or briefly soak them in a dish of warm water.
 Extra-large eggs, about 2.5 ounces (70 grams) with the shell or 2 ounces (60 grams) without the shell, are required in the original recipe.
 I only have huge eggs, which is a question I frequently get.
 So what do I do?
 Use them; without the shell, there is no need to modify the recipe if they are not considerably smaller, 1.70-1.90 ounces (50-55 grams).